pqrsooo/image_res/README.md

     #   '--{N}#': logo--2#.png, logo--2.0#.png, --2.0#logo.png
     resolution_indicator: '@{N}x'

-    # If `allow_overwrite` is true, when there is the same filename already existing in a target folder, the organizer will replace it.
+    # If `allow_overwrite` is true when there is the same filename already existing in a target folder, the organizer will replace it.
     allow_overwrite: false

     ```